nicolay-r/blog/_posts/arekit-text-opinion-annotation-pipeline.md

 According to the snippet above, first of all we deal with **annotators** -- implmentations which provides iterators of the text opinions.
 To accomplish this task, AREkit-0.22.1 provides the following annotators
-* `PredefinedTextOpinionAnnotator` --
+1. `PredefinedTextOpinionAnnotator` -- consider to convert BRAT-based relations into text opinions
-* `AlgorithmBasedOpinionAnnotator` --
+2. `AlgorithmBasedOpinionAnnotator` -- consider to adopt algoritms for opinion annotation onto the document level.
-* `AlgorithmBasedTextOpinionAnnotator` --
+3. `AlgorithmBasedTextOpinionAnnotator` -- the same as (2), but with a conversion onto text-level; this is inherited from the (2) in AREkit-0.22.1;

 Another parameter in the snippet above is a set of text-opinion **filters**, which allows us to declare boolean rules in order reject some of text opoinions depending on the certaion limitations, our needs, and so on.
-AREkit-0.22.1 provides the following filters for text opinions by default:
+By default, AREkit-0.22.1 provides the following filters for text opinions:
-* `EntityBasedTextOpinionFilter` --
+* `EntityBasedTextOpinionFilter` -- filter based on ends of the text opinion participants (subject and object named entities)
-* `DistanceLimitedTextOpinionFilter` --
+* `DistanceLimitedTextOpinionFilter` -- filter based on distance between mentioned named entities (in terms)
-* `FrameworkLimitationsTextOpinionFilter` --
+* `FrameworkLimitationsTextOpinionFilter` -- limitations that should be considered due to specifics of the internal fucntionality implementation.

 > **NOTE** -- `FrameworkLimitationsTextOpinionFilter` is an internal limitations which is applied by default so there is no need to declare them manually, but it might be better to consider already known limitations for your personal needs.